flexxui/flexx/docs/start.rst

 Current status
 --------------

-Flexx is in development and is in alpha status.
-Any part of the public API may change without notice.
+Since Flexx version 0.5, it is in beta status; some parts of the API may change, but we do care about backwards compatibility.

 Installation